ezpublishlegacy/scvideogallery/README.md

 * /watch
 * GET parameter: v, index, list

-To insert a yt_video content object simply reference this object.
-The video list is built from the video objects in this folder.
+To insert a gallery from a local yt_video-content-object simply reference this object from the editorial interface.
+The video list is built from the video objects in folder the referenced object is situated.

 Best way is to include the extension as a git-submodule.
 Feel free to contact me.